nelson-n/Mark1.github.io/README.md

 ### (4x) Stabilizer Mount Manufacturing <a name="Stabilizer-Mount-Manufacturing"></a>
 * (4x) Mill 55mm x 20mm x 20mm block out of aluminum or plastic.
 * (4x) Drill 2 M5 holes through the 55mm x 20mm face for bolts to pass through.
-* Note that for the first build of the mark one, the correct dimensions for the aluminum block were 55mm x 20mm x 23.75mm.
-    * 23.75mm is the thickness of the block on the side that the holes are drilled.

 <img src="images/stabilizer_mount_manufacturing_horizontal.jpg" width="600"/> <img src="images/stabilizer_mount_manufacturing_vertical.jpg" width="600"/>